 - Additional internal reporting protocols for unwell clients, staff and volunteers

-- Closed head office to visitors and where possible, head office staff are working remotely.
+- Head office and branch based admin staff are working remotely.
 Enquiries still to go to 1800 Ozcare (1800 692 273) or firstname.lastname@example.org

 Restrictions on entry into Ozcare Aged Care Facilities